Napa Wineries You Can Walk To | Local Wally's Napa Tourist Guide | Yountville Mile of Wineries

-And sorry guys but I would be in big trouble with the wives if I didn't mention that across the street is V Marketplace, a historic winery turned into boutique shopping.
-But I got you covered - amongst all the frilly shops is V Wine Cellar where you can get a 2 for 1 with your Wine Pass - $25 value.
+Sorry guys but I would be in big trouble with the wives if I didn’t mention that across the street is V Marketplace, an old winery that’s been converted into boutique shopping.
+Here is where you will also find your first sip of wine at V Wine Cellar - show your Priority WIne Pass and get two for one tastings, save $25.

 I know you are thinking I might be a bit obsessed with Thomas Keller and it's probably true.
 After all, he does make some of the best food in the world, including some awesome fried chicken and BBQ.
 For those of you who can't afford a $1,000 tab at The French Laundry there is Addendum, a tiny food shack located behind the Ad Hoc restaurant.
 Open seasonally, it's an ultra casual eatery where you order at the window and grab a seat at a picnic table.

 Check ahead to make sure they are open and if they are you must not miss this opportunity to sample some of the Keller magic.
 This really is the best fried chicken I have ever had.